canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q2/QuestionText.md

     - A `main` method which initializes three `Lightbulb` objects.
 The first one should be a `"LED"`, the second one should be a `"LCD"`, and the third one should be a `"Halogen"` lightbulb.
 These are the value of **type** attribute.
-    - First set the voltage to 150 and print the first lightbulb, Then again change the voltage of the first lightbulb to 200 but print the second lightbulb, then again change the voltage of first lightbulb to 300 but this tim print the third light bulb.
-Note that you should print the lightbulbs using `toString` method and each in a separate line.
+    - First, set the voltage to 150 and print the first lightbulb.
+Then change the voltage of the first lightbulb to 200 and print the second lightbulb, then change the voltage of the first lightbulb again to 300 and print the third light bulb.
+Note that you should print the lightbulbs using the toString method each on a separate line.